Nonlinear Distributionally Robust Optimization: Derivatives of Risk Measures

-\textbf{Concave quadratic lower bound via smoothness.} It is well established that in a finite-dimensional setting, smoothness conditions like \eqref{eq:canonical-smoothness} and \eqref{eq:holder-smoothness} give rise to a global convex (resp.\,concave) quadratic upper bound (resp.\,lower bound).
+It is well established that in a finite-dimensional setting, smoothness conditions like \eqref{eq:canonical-smoothness} and \eqref{eq:holder-smoothness} give rise to a global convex (resp.\,concave) quadratic upper bound (resp.\,lower bound).
 For the risk measure \mmode{R} specifically, a sample representation of such a quadratic lower bound is shown in Figure \ref{fig:smoothness}.
 The existence of such bounds guarantees that the curvature of the function is at most that of the quadratic bounds, which is crucial in concluding the convergence of the FW algorithm.
 In other words, if a function \mmode{f} is \mmode{\beta}-canonically smooth (as in \eqref{eq:canonical-smoothness}), then the following inequality holds:

 The notion of smoothness in Definition \ref{def:smoothness} imposes similar quadratic bounds, but without using any norm.
 This is done by enforcing ``quadratic-like'' bounds to hold uniformly over all directions.
 The following Lemma establishes the smoothness of the class of RR measures.